facebookarchive/AsyncDisplayKit/plans/section-infos-api/Overview.md

 Enter: ASSectionUserInfo

 Internally, we use a private object ASCollectionSection to represent one version of a section of items and supplementaries.
-If the user wants, they can provide us with an id<ASSectionUserInfo> to accompany the section, which will be read synchronously when the section is inserted.
+If the user wants, they can provide us with an ASSectionUserInfo object to accompany the section, which will be read synchronously when the section is inserted.

 ## Usage During Layout